Doane-CCLA/docs/tools/docker.md

 sudo apt-get install -y docker docker.io
 ```

-And if all is well, you should have Docker installed on your vm.
+And if all is well, you should have Docker installed on your system.

 ## Run a Test Container

-While still ssh'd to your CCLA Cloud vm, you can test that your setup is working correctly by running:
+You can test that your setup is working correctly by running:

 ```bash
 sudo docker pull hello-world